apptainer/apptainer-userdocs/cgroups.rst

 ``--blkio-weight`` sets a relative weight for the container when performing block I/O, e.g. reading/writing to/from disk.
-The weight should be between 10 and 1000, and will control how much I/O access a container recieves when there is contention for I/O with other containers.
+The weight should be between 10 and 1000, and will control how much I/O access a container receives when there is contention for I/O with other containers.
 It may be useful to give high priority to a container that needs infrequent but time sensitive data access, running alongside an application that is continuously performing bulk reads.